 Our South Campus Plan

-In 2012, Head-Royce School was presented with the transformative opportunity to purchase the former Lincoln Child Center (located across the street at 4368 Lincoln Avenue) to create additional learning spaces that further support the educational goals, strategic vision, and core values of the School.
+In 2012, Head-Royce School was presented with an opportunity to purchase the former Lincoln Child Center (located across the street at 4368 Lincoln Avenue) to create additional learning spaces that further support the educational goals, strategic vision and core values of the School.
+In February 2013, the school completed the purchase of the property.

-As the latest step forward in the process, in November the City of Oakland released a Draft Environmental Impact Report (DEIR) on the proposed Head-Royce School South Campus Plan Project.
-We are pleased to see the DEIR finding that all environmental impacts from the project can be reduced to a level of “less than significant” with standard conditions of approval and mitigation measures.
-We believe the DEIR’s conclusions point to the thoughtfulness and care that went into developing this proposal.
+In February, the City of Oakland released the Final Environmental Impact Report (FEIR) on the project which found that all environmental impacts from the project can be reduced to a level of “less than significant” with standard conditions of approval and mitigation measures.
+We believe the FEIR’s conclusions point to the thoughtfulness and care that went into developing this plan.
 You can learn more about the key findings here.

 What happens next?